As a nationally certified and licensed professional counselor, Janis helps her clients resolve relationship conflicts and trust issues.

 "How could you better utilize the space in that area where both of us might better maximize the use of our home?"

-Disclaimer on Quick Relief of Unasked Questions and Unresolved Themes
+Disclaimer on Quick Relief of Unresolved Themes

 The suggested approaches to handling tough questions in your relationship that you were afraid to ask are only meant to begin a conversation.
-It is likely that much more work is needed to keep the lines of good communication open between you and your partner or spouse.
+It is likely that much more work is needed to keep the lines of good communication fluid and open between you and your partner or spouse.

 © 2012 Janis Leslie Evans